National Liberation Front (Algeria): Contemporary developments

-During all periods of Algerian post-colonial history, except for a few years ca. 1990–96, the FLN has been a pillar of the political system and has primarily been viewed as a "pro-system" party.
+During all periods of Algerian post-colonial history, except for a few years between 1990 and 1996, the FLN has been a pillar of the political system and has primarily been viewed as a "pro-system" party.
 Its role as Algeria's liberators has remained the absolute cornerstone of the party's self-perception, and the defining feature of its otherwise somewhat fluid ideology.
 The FLN was close to former president Abdelaziz Bouteflika, who was made honorary chairman.
 It mixes its traditional populist interpretations of Algeria's nationalist-revolutionary and Islamic heritage with a pro-system conservatism, and support for gradual pro-market reform qualified by statist reflexes.
 Since the breakdown of the one-party system and its detachment from the state structure in ca. 1988–1990, the FLN has been in favor of multi-party democracy, whereas it upheld itself as the only organization representing the Algerian people before this period.

 The FLN was admitted into Socialist International (SI) as a consultative member at the SI's spring congress on 4–5 February 2013.
 It was expelled from the Socialist International during the 2019 protests in Algeria.